 SWIMMING If your joints have started complaining from the pressure of carrying all the extra weight, give them some relief as you cool down with a dip in the pool.
 Swimming is a great overall body workout and the water’s buoyancy can also help relieve aches and pains you usually feel when on your feet.
 Plus, even as you get bigger, you’ll always feel light in the water.
 To pick up the tempo, join an aqua-aerobics class.

 WALKING “Walking is also another safe and enjoyable exercise, especially along the beach hand-in-hand with your husband,” notes Seet.
-Walking with your spouse is a good way to bond and experience more together other than keeping fit.
+Walking with your spouse is a good way to bond other than keeping fit.
 Keep walking all the way up to your due date if you can as it tones your muscles, helps burn extra calories, stabilises your blood sugar, strengthens your heart and lungs and keeps you in high spirits.
 If you want to be on the safe side, avoid hilly areas and take several short walks instead of one long one.
 And don’t forget to keep yourself hydrated and make sure you have ample opportunities for bathroom breaks.

 THE GYM It may sound boring, but the gym offers you a variety of workout options at a single session, so you can switch between machines in case your body is feeling uncomfortable.
 Power walk or slow run on the treadmill, if you need some back support the stationary bike is your best bet and if your joints are bothering you, the elliptical trainer gives you a low-impact full cardio workout.
 You can also carry some light weights to keep those muscles in top form.